 You may experience minor bleeding, redness, swelling and blistering for several hours or days following treatment.
 The next several weeks may see the treated area flaking, peeling and scabbing.
 Handle the treatment site gently.
 While the site is healing, you should avoid sun exposure and public swimming pools.
 Once the skin has completely healed (usually four to six weeks after treatment), you can undergo additional sessions.

 Laser Tattoo Removal Gets Results

 There’s no other choice, really.
 Laser tattoo removal is the only safe and effective method to remove unwanted tattoos, especially if you want a new tattoo in the same area.
 After a series of successful laser treatments, most tattoos are pretty much gone.
 Keep in mind, however, that how fast your tattoo disappears depends on its color pigments, depth, and age.
 But even stubborn cases aren’t hopeless.
 Though colors such as yellow, green, or light blue are more difficult to remove, they can certainly be faded.
 The same goes for ink that rests deep within the dermis.

 Do Laser Tattoo Removal Right: Let LaserAway Zap Your Tats!

 We love erasing tattoos at LaserAway—and it shows.
 The medical staff at LaserAway pride themselves on being the best in the business.
 They’re certified in administering laser procedures and use only the most cutting edge laser technology and techniques.

 You’ll always feel at ease with LaserAway.
 So don’t hesitate to contact us.
 You’ve got nothing to lose but an unwanted tattoo.
-If you would like to learn more about LaserAway’s medical spa services, or would like to set up a free, no obligation consultation, please email us at LaserAway.net or call us at (888) 965-2737.
+If you would like to learn more about LaserAway’s medical spa services or would like to set up a free, no-obligation consultation, please email us at LaserAway.com or call us at (888) 965-2737.